Solana-Workshops/ship-an-xnft/README.md

 **2.3 - Mapping over data**

-As we may have multiple friends that in our address book we will have to display every friend in the friends object with their name and a button to send SOL to them.
+As we may have multiple friends in our address book we will have to display every friend in the friends object with their name and a button to send SOL to them.
 Let's look at the code:

 ```ts
 <View style={{ backgroundColor: 'black', height: '100%' }}>